Rackham Distinguished Graduate Mentor Award

 - Jennifer J. Linderman, Professor of Chemical Engineering, Professor of Biomedical Engineering

 - Miriam H. Meisler, Myron Levine Distinguished Professor in the Departments of Human Genetics and Neurology

 - Suzanne M. Moenter, Fred J. Karsch Professor of Molecular and Integrative Physiology

 - John Montgomery, Margaret and Herman Sokol Professor in the Department of Chemistry

 - Lutgarde M. Raskin, Altarum/ERIM Russell O’Neal Professor of Environmental Engineering

 - Allen Hicken, Associate Professor of Political Science

-- Michael Imperiale, Arthur F Thurnau Professor of Microbiology & Immunology
+- Michael Imperiale, Arthur F. Thurnau Professor of Microbiology and Immunology

 - Cagliyan Kurdak, Professor of Physics